lisplate/lisplate/README.md

 Once you have lisplate installed, you can require it in like any other module.

+For the browser side, Lisplate provides lisplate-core and lisplate-full bundles.
+The lisplate-core bundle includes only the core and does not include the compiler.
+The lisplate-full bundle includes the compiler as well as the core.

 Lisplate does require a global Promise to be set up.
 Native ES6 promises are supported along with any Promise polyfill or setting global.Promise to the implementation of your choice.